Skip to main content

 Support ZIP

-Administrators can produce a support zip for each Nexus Repository node by navigating to AdministrationSupportSupport Zip.
-Here, you will find the option to create a ZIP archive file for each node that you can then submit to Sonatype support via email or a support ticket.
+Administrators can produce a support zip by navigating to AdministrationSupportSupport Zip.
+Submit the generated ZIP archive file to Sonatype support by email or attach it to a support ticket.

 image__5_.png